Sleep Cycles for Studying:

-Also, being fully rested, you can feel better, more focused, and, thus, study the next day more effectively.
+Also, being fully rested, you can feel better, be more focused, and, thus, study the next day more effectively.
 These facts prove the significant impact sleep has on our memory.
 However, even that’s not all!

 Neuroscientists from the Northwestern University of Chicago insist that students can forget about pulling all-nighters at all.
 They claim that you can actually learn while you are sleeping.

-The scientists found that students can cram for tests using their unconscious brain.
+The scientists found that students can cram for tests using their unconscious brains.
 The trick is to force your brain to build a set of memories faster by nurturing it with the needed information while you remain unconscious.